 The Islanders had the first overall pick for the first time since 2000 when they selected goaltender Rick DiPietro.
 Snow was in the third season of his rebuild and had to nail this pick.
 Tavares scored in his very first game in the NHL.

-Tavares was everything that New York imagined he would be. (from ‘Islanders captain John Tavares is the best player New York sports has to offer,’ New York Daily News, 04/26/2016) He was a four-time 30-plus goal scorer and even potted 28 goals in the 2012-13 48-game season.
-The captain carried the team on his back in the 2015-16 season and helped them advance to the second round of the playoffs for the first time since 1993.
+Tavares was everything that New York imagined he would be. (from ‘Islanders captain John Tavares is the best player New York sports has to offer,’ New York Daily News, 04/26/2016) He is a five-time 30-plus goal scorer, including a 47-goal season in 2018-19 with the Toronto Maple Leafs.
+The former captain of the Islanders carried the team on his back in the 2015-16 season and helped them advance to the second round of the playoffs for the first time since 1993.
 While wearing the orange and blue, he was named an all-star five times and received multiple Hart, Selke, and Lady Byng Trophy nominations.